riconyathi/cabgo-backend/resources/docs/1.0/backend-setup.md

 <a name="section-1"></a>
 ## Introduction
-You are almost finished and ready to setup your back end part. once you setup jenkins and taken a build.
+You are almost finished and ready to setup your back end part. once you setup jenkins and taken a build or just uploaded the laravel project in your project path.
+Please follow the below steps for running the server app.

 <a name="section-2"></a>
 ## Setup Instructions